 Epoxy floor types

 Below is one floor type example, see the Must Read Tab for more floor type examples.
-Also right up with the type of epoxy you choose and the cost of that epoxy floor system is the floor preparation.
-We strongly recommend you read our How To Prep And Epoxy Paint Your Floor page.
+Also right up there with the type of epoxy you choose and the cost of that epoxy floor system is the floor preparation.
+We strongly recommend you read our How To Prep And Epoxy Paint Your Floor Page, see the link at the bottom of this page.

 Previously Painted Floors: This is a very common situation where a floor has been coated previously with a retail grade floor paint or low quality floor epoxy.
 These types of coatings fail to a varying degree.
 The goal here is to determine if the existing coating can be a suitable foundation for your new epoxy floor.
 You do not want to go through the time and expense of applying a new epoxy floor coating only to have it come off with the defective paint under it.